bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 }

 // Get the airport name from the command line and store it
-// in the variable “name”.
+// in the variable “name ".
 Pass that value to the
 // selectAirportsByName function.
 const name = process.argv\[2\];
 // console.log(name);